 No light should be provided at night.
 Boas are nocturnal, and their eyes are evolved to see quite well in what humans perceive as total darkness.
 Providing a light source at night disrupts the snake’s day/night cycle and can negatively affect their health over time.

 According to the UV Tool, Boa constrictor (and presumably other members of the Boa genus) is categorized under Ferguson Zone 2, which describes partial sun/occasional baskers, like most other snakes.
-The optimum UV index for boa constrictors is UVI 0.7-1.0.
-In large enclosures, T5 fluorescent UVB lighting is best used with a “sunbeam” method with areas of exposure no higher than UVI 3.0 contrasted by areas of partial to total shade provided by foliage, branches, and hides.
+Arcadia Reptile recommends a basking UVI of 2.0-3.0.

 Is UVB required?